niksseif/niksseif/README.md

 - 👨‍💻 I'm a Full-Stack Software developer based in Oakland/ CA.
 - 🌱 I’m currently learning Web 3.
-- 🔭 I’m currently working on updating the Turing School of Software and Design's front-end curriculum to functional programming.
+- 🔭 I’m currently working on updating the Turing School of Software and Design's front-end curriculum (Open Source) to functional programming.
+- 🧠 I'm currently building an open source project for Neurodivergent developers and neurodivergent users.
 - 🤝 I’m looking to collaborate on any open source projects, I also, enjoy volunteering at non-profits.
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/nik-seif/)